perwu/MIAS/README.md

 > accuracy.On = (cf[1,1] + cf[2,2]) / (cf[1,1] + cf[2,2] + cf[1,2] + cf[2,1])  <br />
 > accuracy.On  <br />

-We can also do the response prediction of the pre-treatment samples using the pre-treatment predictor (the script was not listed here)
+We can also do the response prediction of the pre-treatment samples using the pre-treatment predictor (the script was not listed here).